department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 > - What is Veterans’ familiarity with this tool?
 Is this a new product or an iteration on an existing one?

 The Health Care Application (10-10EZ) enables Veterans to access and apply for VA Health care easily with any device at any time, with or without assistance.
-Veterans can do this both as an unauthenticated user or as an authenticated one where they can also check their application status once signed in.
-This is an existing product and this research study is focusing on an iteration of one specific section, household information, which includes adding both financial information and dependents.
+Veterans can do this either as an unauthenticated user or as an authenticated user.
+This is an existing product and this research study is focusing on an iteration of one specific section, household information.
+This section includes questions on:
+- Financial Disclosure
+- Marital Status
+- Spouse's Information & Dependents
+- Annual Income
+- Deductible Expenses

-The household information section, step 4 out of 6 in the application progress flow, has been identified as a problem area through past research (discovery research findings link and/or short form usability?) and page analytics.
-Initial problem discovery
+The household information section, step 4 out of 6 in the application progress flow, has been identified as a problem area through [previous research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/research/Household%20info%20design%20discovery.pdf), stakeholder feedback and [page analtyics](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/research/april-may-2021/end-user-discovery/10-10EZ%20Discovery%20Research%20readout.pdf) indicating it is the area of the form with a high drop-off rate.
+Initial discovery of this problem space began with an [UX audit](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/Household%20section%20redesign/Research/Household-UX-Audit.md) that included looking at the problem from a best practices and competitive research lens, prior to starting design.

+The [propsed new flow]() and designs include rearranging the order The test will be focused on a prototype that is built to only include the household information section and will skip over other sections of the form.

 - Product | [10-10EZ Product Outline](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/10-10EZ%20Health%20Care%20Application%20Product%20Outline.md)
-- UX audit link?
-Ticket or Mural?
-- User flows link

 ### OCTO Objectives

-> Which [OCTO objectives](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/strategy#readme) does this research support?
-Work with your VA lead and product manager as needed.

 **Increase**
-- Usage of digital, self- service tools
+- Usage of digital, self-service tools
 - Percent of applications submitted online (vs. paper)
 - Completion rate of online transactions